-The complex and uncertain legal qualification of cyber activities resulting in electoral meddling, mostly due to their hard attribution, represents a serious concern for States struck in their electoral processes.
+The complex and uncertain legal qualification of cyber activities resulting in electoral meddling, mostly due to their hard attribution, represents a serious concern for states which have their electoral processes targeted.

-The last G7 Summit held in Cananda on June 2018 heavily stressed the danger posed by attempts on the part of foreign actors to weaken democratic societies and institutions by undermining their electoral preocesses through "malicious, multi-faced and evolving tactics [which] constitute a serious strategic threat"63.
+The last Group of Seven summit held in Canada in June 2018 heavily stressed the danger posed by attempts on the part of foreign actors to weaken democratic societies and institutions by undermining their electoral processes through "malicious, multi-faced and evolving tactics [which] constitute a serious strategic threat."[63]

-However, the same legal uncertainty can be considered an opportunity for target States which can obtain strategic advantages through cyber counter-operations, aimed at containing collateral effects without enatiling international responsibility.
-This perspective should not necessarily be considered negative because nothing impedes - as previously demonstrated - target States from reacting through international law mechanisms not resulting in internationally wrongful acts, more precisely retorsions, which seem to be a functional tool in terms of results.
+However, the same legal uncertainty can be considered an opportunity for target states which can obtain strategic advantages through cyber counteroperations aimed at containing collateral effects without assuming international responsibility.
+This perspective should not necessarily be considered negative because, as previously demonstrated, nothing impedes target states from reacting through international legal mechanisms which do not result in internationally wrongful acts-more precisely, retorsions, which seem to be a functional tool in terms of results.

-In fact, above all if carried out in the cyber domain, retorsions are able to reach results analogous to those achievable through countermeasures which, in turn, would put the target State which wants to respond to the cyber election interference at serious risk of violating international law.
+In fact, above all, if carried out in the cyber domain, retorsions are able to reach results analogous to those achievable through countermeasures which, in turn, would put the target state which wants to respond to the cyber election interference at serious risk of violating international law.

-If States aim to reduce their vulnerabilities and contrast cyber threats such as cyber election meddling, strategy can not be solely based on legal responses.
-A further preventive effort, in terms of strenghtening cyberdefense capabilities to protect electoral processes, is a fundamental issue.
+If states aim to reduce their vulnerabilities and contrast cyber threats such as cyber election meddling, the strategy cannot be solely based on legal responses.
+The identification of further preventive efforts, in terms of strengthening cyber defense capabilities to protect electoral processes, is a topic that merits further discussion.

-On this point, it is to be noted that some States are strengthening their electoral systems, with the cooperation of their respective intelligence organizations, with a view to avoiding foreign interference in future elections.

-E.g., Australia has formed an ad hoc task force ("Electoral Integrity Task Force" - EITF) to guard its election process against foreign cyber interference involving multiple agencies with a particular attention on strengthening precautionary measures.
-Led by the Home Affairs Department and involving the Australian Security Intelligence Organisation, the Australian Federal Police, as well as the Department of Finance and the Australian Electoral Commission, the EITF aims to avoid foreign interference in elections.
-In addition, the government of Australia has decided to
+On this point, it is to be noted that some states are strengthening their electoral systems with the cooperation of their respective intelligence organizations and with a view to avoiding foreign interference in future elections.
+For example, Australia has formed an ad hoc task force (the Electoral Integrity Task Force, - or EITF) to guard its electoral process against foreign cyber interference.
+The organization involves the efforts of multiple agencies, with a particular attention given to strengthening precautionary measures.
+Led by the Home Affairs Department and involving the Australian Security Intelligence Organisation, the Australian Federal Police, the Department of Finance, and the Australian Electoral Commission, the EITF aims to avoid foreign interference in elections.
+In addition, the government of Australia has decided to adopt an ad hoc legislation with the aim of preventing foreign electoral meddling.
+[64]